mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2021/wp/design/design.md

 	- find the key underlying principle of the problem we are solving
 - This simplicity is the ultimate sophistication

 # Integrated Design Management

+## Covers
 - Design
 - Engineering
 - Business

 ## Produces products
 - Desirable
 - Feasible
 - Viable
-- Sustinable
+- Sustainable

 # Key ways to understand customer requirements
 - Human centered approach - connect with people we are trying to serve
 	- Make persona for the customers interviewed
 - Understand customers to create meaningful value
-- Observe,empathise and get into their world and see the world in their eyes
+- Observe, empathize and get into their world and see the world in their eyes

 - Creativity thrives in free environment